LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Real-time code suggestions
     * Write a comment of what you want
     * It suggests blocks of code into your IDE
-    * Based on LLM's trained on billions of lines of code
+    * Based on LLMs trained on billions of lines of code
       * Amazon's code and open source code
   * Security scans
     * Analyzes code for vulnerabilities